 What type of nursing experience should applicants have?

-It is preferred that applicants have at least two years of post-BSN nursing clinical experience.
-Applicants will benefit from having recent clinical experience that requires a high level of patient assessment and critical thinking.
-For example, experiences working on general medical surgical units, urgent/emergency departments, primary care practices, student health settings, ambulatory and outpatient clinics, or long term care settings.
+Applicants will benefit from having recent clinical experience that requires a high level of patient assessment and critical thinking; for example, experiences working on general medical surgical units, urgent/emergency departments, primary care practices, student health settings, ambulatory and outpatient clinics, or long term care settings.

 How much hands-on clinical time will need to be completed?